 Managing Debt

-Different ways to borrow money
+Best ways to borrow money

 Couple looking at a phone considering the different ways to borrow money and the pros and cons of each

-Consumers can find many different ways to borrow money, with each type of borrowing having pros and cons.
+Consumers may find many different ways to borrow money, with each type of borrowing having pros and cons.
 It’s good to understand how credit options work to make the best choice when you need to borrow money.

-With a debit card, you’re withdrawing money from your own funds, but with a credit card like from Discover® you are effectively borrowing from the provider for a short period.
 If you pay the money back in full by the due date, you generally will not pay interest.
 However, if you pay less than the full amount, you will pay interest on the continuing balance.
-While interest rates vary from about 10% to over 20% for those with bad credit ratings, the average credit card APR is around 16%.

-PROS: The grace period of the credit card, the time required for repayment, may be as much as 21 days.
+PROS: The grace period of the credit card — the time required for repayment — may be as much as 21 days.
 New credit card purchases up to your credit limit do not require new loan applications, so money is available instantly.

 CONS: Late payments and missed payments may result in higher interest and fees.
-Unpaid balances continue to accrue high interest charges.
+Unpaid balances continue to accrue interest charges.
 Cards may have annual fees.

 Credit card cash advance